pietropea/having-fun/README.md

 ![dev-server-api](./img/dev-server-api.png)

 Browse the Swagger API documentation locally at `http://127.0.0.1:8000/docs` to get additional information on the API signatures.

+The [Postman API](https://www.postman.com/) collection I utilized during the development is available at `./api/tests/postman/assignment.postman_collection.json`, while running locally the project you can browse the Swagger API doc at `http://127.0.0.1:8000/docs` for more details.

 ### Develop the UI
 Once bootstrapped the project, start the local development server with the following command: